N-Wouda/ALNS/README.md

 iteration of the ALNS algorithm.
 Several have already been implemented for you, in `alns.weight_schemes`:

 - `SimpleWeights`.
-TODO
+This weight scheme applies a convex combination of the existing weight vector, and a reward given for the current candidate solution.
 - `SegmentedWeights`.
-TODO
+This weight scheme divides the iteration horizon into segments.
+In each segment, scores are summed for each operator.
+At the end of each segment, the weight vector is updated as a convex combination of the existing weight vector, and these summed scores.

-Each weight scheme inherites from `WeightScheme`, which may be used to write your own.
+Each weight scheme inherits from `WeightScheme`, which may be used to write your own.

 ### Acceptance criterion